egid/eric.readme/README.md

 Everybody says this, so here goes: I want your feedback.
 It doesn't matter if it is positive or negative, I'd prefer to hear something blunt so that I can try to improve.

-I'll try to provide the same honest, constructive feedback[^See: [Radical Candor](https://www.radicalcandor.com/about-radical-candor/), or whatever justification you like best] to you.
+I'll try to provide the same honest, constructive feedback to you.
+Redfin has embraced [Radical Candor][RC] as a framework for this.
 If you've got preferences about how and when you receive feedback, please let me know so that I can do the right thing.

 ## 1:1s and general calendar stuff